 Legend has it that the first brownie was made at the Palmer House Hotel in Chicago, Illinois at the request of Bertha Palmer, socialite and wife of the owner, Potter Palmer.
-She wanted something cake-like and small that could be served to the ladies at the Columbian Exposition for the Chicago World’s fair of 1893.
+She wanted something cake-like and small that could be served to the ladies at the Columbian Exposition for the 1893 Chicago World’s fair.
 Working with the hotel pastry chef, she came up with this delicious confection.
 In 1898 the first reference to the brownie in America appeared in the Sears Roebuck Catalog published in Chicago.
 If you like your brownies, then you must thank Bertha!

 Isn’t this a fun story?
 Now you have a great legend to tell over dinner or at a holiday gathering, especially if they are serving brownies!

 I always find it interesting to learn about the legends of things, so when we were in Chicago for our Holy Encounter Weekend a few years back, we spent a couple of days before the event touring the city, learning its history, and experiencing its museums and sights.

 It is amazing to me the misperceptions we have about things and how we try to make sense out of the bits and pieces of our understanding.
 For example, Chicago is called the “windy city.”
 Most people assume this is because the city is windy, as it is located on Lake Michigan.
 Even though the city is windy, it is called the windy city because of all the politicians “full of hot air” for which the city is known.